gagangulyani/subtitler/README.md

 # subtitler
-a simple script to dowload subtitle from subdb
+a simple script to dowload subtitle from subdb. jfhfk

 ```
 usage: python subtitler.py <filename>